Student Health & Wellness

 The University of California Police Department (UCPD), located on campus on Westwood Boulevard, is responsible for maintaining campus safety.
 The department:

-- Officer escort services are provided in the evening to walk students from late classes, events or study sessions to their residence halls
+- Provides officer escort services in the evening to walk students from late classes, events or study sessions to their residence halls

-Click here for a letter from Chief of Police Tony Lee.
+Click here for a message from Interim Chief of Police John Thomas.

 Safety tips for your Bruin